NicoZweifel/kotlin.js-react-fullstack-mpp-template/README.md

 > ./gradlew run

-dependencies used for js target:
+- Dependencies used for js target:
 ```kt
 val jsMain by getting {
     dependencies {